Measuring Evidence against Exchangeability and Group Invariance with E-values: Introduction

 In addition, we peek beyond compact groups by relying on an ergodic theorem for possibly non-compact groups.
 Here, we find e-values and e-processes may be characterized by an infimum over e-values for ergodic measures, which replace the role of uniform distributions on orbits in the compact setting.
 An example of an ergodic theorem is de Finetti's theorem, where these ergodic measures are the i.i.d. probabilities, which was explored in the context of e-processes for binary and $d$-ary data by \citep{ramdas2022testing}.

-In Section \ref{sec:seq_invariance}, we continue by zooming in towards a particular setup which may be viewed as sequentially testing invariance, since we consider testing whether the sequence $(X^n)_{n \geq 1}$ is invariant under a sequence of groups $(\mathcal{G}_n)_{n \geq 1}$.
-We study test martingales for this setup, which are special e-processes that satisfy a stronger condition.
+In Section \ref{sec:seq_invariance}, we zoom-in towards a particular setup in which we consider testing whether the sequence $(X^n)_{n \geq 1}$ is invariant under a sequence of groups $(\mathcal{G}_n)_{n \geq 1}$.
+We study test martingales for this setup, which are e-processes that are not just anytime valid but satisfy a stronger condition.
 We show how they may easily be constructed by tailoring conditional e-values for their increments based on subgroups that stabilize the previous data.

 In Appendix \ref{sec:impoverishing}, we study the impoverishment of filtrations, which is the process of deliberately moving to a less-informative filtration, usually in order to design a more powerful e-process by shrinking the set of stopping times under which it must be valid.
 In practice, this means we restrict ourselves to looking at some statistic of the data, instead of at the underlying data itself.
 We show how we may generally impoverish filtrations in the context of group invariance, by using a statistic that is equivariant under a subgroup of the group.
 The problem then reduces to testing invariance of the statistic under the subgroup.